 Residential development within Canterwood will be comprised of four (4) neighborhoods, reference Figure 4, Neighborhood Map.
-Neighborhoods 1 through 4 shall comply with the development standards listed in the tables below and as illustrated on the correlating figures.
+Neighborhoods 1, 2, 4 and Future Neighborhood 3 shall comply with the development standards listed in the tables below and as illustrated on the correlating figures.